matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 > Events not in a thread but still in the room are considered to be part of the
 > "main timeline", or a special thread with an ID of `main`.

-This explicitly includes thread roots in the thread which branches off them, and implicitly _excludes_ those messages from being in the `main` thread.
+This explicitly includes thread roots (and their non-thread children) in the thread which branches off them, and implicitly _excludes_ those messages from being in the `main` thread.

 This is problematic because: